willcassella/WillowEngine/README.md

 + xorg-dev
 + libglu1-mesa-dev

-Once you have all packages, compiling the engine is as simple as:
+Once you have all packages installed, compiling the engine is as simple as:

 `make -f WillowEngine.makefile all`

 ### Mac